carla-simulator/carla/Docs/python_api.md

         - `transform` (_[carla.Transform](#carla.Transform)_)
     - **Getter:** _[carla.Actor.get_transform](#carla.Actor.get_transform)_
 - <a name="carla.Actor.set_target_velocity"></a>**<font color="#7fb800">set_target_velocity</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**velocity**</font>)
 Sets the actor's velocity vector.
-The modification will be effective two frames after the setting, and the update between velocities will be sudden.
+The modification will be effective two frames after the setting.
 Also, this is applied before the physics step so the resulting velocity will be affected by external forces at this frame such as friction.
     - **Parameters:**
         - `velocity` (_[carla.Vector3D](#carla.Vector3D)_)
     - **Note:** <font color="#8E8E8E">_The update will not be effective until two frames after it is set.